 We found a beautiful spot at Wadey Recreation Site, a popular place for overnight camping and day use.
 It’s set on Lake Revelstoke with thirty sites surrounded by big, beautiful trees.

 Admittedly, the sites are rather small and best for tents or small units, but they are strategically arranged among the towering trees to preserve your immersion in nature.
 There’s plenty of room to compromise on site size with such a spectacular view.
-Try enjoying a hot mug of your favorite drink at sunrise while looking out at Lake Revelstoke!
+Try enjoying a hot mug of your favourite drink at sunrise while looking out at Lake Revelstoke!

 It’s well-maintained with tables, toilets, and a beach area with a boat launch.
 You can even fish with a permit.
 Wadey Recreation Site usually opens at the beginning of May and closes at the end of September.